Homeless man in King County diagnosed with hepatitis A

 “We will be tracking this situation very closely along with our local health-care providers in order to detect any future cases that may indicate ongoing transmission.”

-It’s the first confirmed case of hepatitis A since a 2016 rash of outbreaks among people living homeless across the United States.
 While hepatitis A is rare, people who are homeless and people who use illicit drugs are at greater risk of infection, which can cause severe liver damage.

 The disease spreads through person-to-person contact.
 Cities with large homeless populations, including Seattle, have feared an outbreak of hepatitis A, which was responsible for 20 deaths in San Diego in 2017 and 2018, nearly all of them homeless people.